bvm-org/bvm/README.md

 Whilst the complete dictionary stack API is covered later, for the moment we shall look at the opcodes `LOAD` and `STORE`.
-These are overloaded operators and shall be covered in full detail later. `STORE` expects to find a value at the top of the operand stack and an address beneath it.
-If that address is a string, then the value is stored in the uppermost dictionary on the dictionary stack under the address. `LOAD` expects to find an address at the top of the operand stack.
+These are overloaded operators and shall be covered in full detail later.

+* `LOAD` expects to find an address at the top of the operand stack.
 If that address is a string then the string is used as a key to search through the dictionary stack looking for a value.
 The first value that is found is pushed onto the stack.
 If no value is found, then `UNDEF` is pushed onto the stack.

+* `STORE` expects to find a value at the top of the operand stack and an address beneath it.
+If that address is a string, then the value is stored in the uppermost dictionary on the dictionary stack under the address.

+Some examples:

     bvm> PUSH hello 5 STORE COUNT RETURN
     []